Can Stress Kill You?

 It's Okay To Ask For Help

-Coping with stress is a very serious feat and sometimes you can't do it all on your own, and that's okay.
+Coping with stress is a serious feat and sometimes you can't do it all on your own, and that's okay.
 Knowing when to ask for help is an important skill to take pride in, and it can make a significant difference in your life, especially when you're having a tough time or are going through something particularly challenging.
-That said, it’s okay to reach out for assistance with stress management at any time.
 You don’t need to wait until it feels overbearing or until the effects become severe.
-Putting effort toward stress management is valuable no matter where you’re at right now, and it can help you set yourself up for success in the future.
+Putting effort toward stress management is valuable no matter where you’re at right now, and it can help you set yourself up for success in the future and learn how to cope with and lessen stress long-term.

 Seeking Professional Guidance

 As you undergo various life experiences, you may find that professional help and guidance have the potential to positively impact your life.
-Sometimes, people have a tendency to shy away from working with a therapist and there are various associated reasons.
+Sometimes, people may tend to shy away from working with a therapist for various reasons.
 In certain cases, people are led to believe that accepting professional help means that something is wrong with them.
-Other times, people have reservations about sharing very intimate, personal details with someone who they don't know.
 Others may not have the time or means of getting to and from in-person appointments.
 However, receiving help is nothing to be ashamed of, and therapy is known as an effective form of care for stress as well as various other concerns, such as depression, anxiety, relationship issues, trauma, and much more.

-At BetterHelp, there is no judgment.
-Our independent, licensed counselors have various specialties, and the sign-up process is fast and easy.
-Online therapy can make getting the help that you need more accessible and affordable.
-Sign up for BetterHelp today or reach out to a licensed counselor, therapist, psychologist, or social worker who offers talk therapy in your area so that you will have a safe space to talk about stress and find ways to manage it healthily over time.
+BetterHelp’s independent, licensed counselors have various specialties, and the sign-up process is fast and easy.
+Sign up for BetterHelp whenever you’re ready or reach out to a licensed counselor, therapist, psychologist, or social worker who offers talk therapy in your area so that you will have a safe space to talk about stress and find ways to manage it healthily over time.